What is bilirubin?

 High bilirubin is also relatively common in newborn babies, particularly those born before 38 weeks.
 Infant jaundice occurs when high amounts of bilirubin in the blood causes an infant’s skin and eyes to look yellowish (Mayo Clinic, 2022).
 This usually occurs because the liver is not matured enough to remove bilirubin from the bloodstream in the first few days after delivery.
 Infant jaundice usually goes away in 10-14 days and does not require treatment.
 If bilirubin levels are too high, treatment often involves phototherapy, in which the infant is placed under a lamp emitting a special type of light.
 This light transforms bilirubin in the blood into a form that can be excreted without being processed by the liver.

-Symptoms of high bilirubin
+Symptoms of high direct and indirect bilirubin

 • Jaundice (yellowing of the eyes and skin)